Depression in Men: It Happens More Than You Think

 My Interest in Male Depression

-When I made my way through finishing my bachelor’s and master’s degrees and started my counseling private practice, I was purposeful in avoiding male-deterring practices that I saw some counselors do (pink websites with butterflies, and feminine office furnishings) and tried to present male-friendly environments.
-But it wasn’t until I finished writing my first full-sized book, Abuse OF Men BY Women: It Happens, It Hurts, and It's Time to Get Real About It, that I realized I was achieving the goal I had set out to do.
+When I completed my bachelor’s and master’s degrees and started my counseling practice, I made conscious effort to create a male-friendly practice.
+But it wasn’t until I finished writing my first full-sized book, Abuse OF Men BY Women: It Happens, It Hurts, and It's Time to Get Real About It, that I realized I was achieving the goal of helping men that I had set out to do.